BDen32/Milestone-Project-1/README.md

 > - Health and wellbeing
 >
 > #### The website needs to allow users to:
->  *Everything* is going according to **plan**.

-The website needs to allow users to:

-View information about the club and what it offers
+> - View information about the club including membership details

-Contact the club if needed
+> - Contact the club if needed

-See photos of members, fish, the environment
+> - See photos of members, fish, the environment

-Sign up to a newsletter
+> - Sign up to a newsletter
+>

-The website needs to allow the club:
+> #### The website needs to allow the club:

-Attract and retain members
+> - Attract new members

-Receive inquiries from site visitors
+> - Receive inquiries from site visitors

-Allow interested parties to receive the newsletter.
+> - Allow interested parties to receive the newsletter.

 ### Scope